ablyamitsaini/ewheelers_V9.1.1/readme.txt

         .
 Sending email notifications to sub admin according to their permissions.
     .
 Displaying instructions as per each import module including general instructions.
     .
 New Payment method Braintree implemented.
+	.
+From name on email notifications updated with site from name.

 Note:
 	Exceute {domainUrl}/dummy/update-cat-order-code.